shaowi/webforum/README.md

 }
 ```

-# Instructions to initialize postgresql database
+# Instructions to initialize PostgreSQL database

 To initialize the database, you can either:

 - Use `psql` CLI to execute [init.sql](init.sql) on the database that psql is connected to, or
-- Run docker command: `docker compose up` under the data directory.
+- Run docker command: `docker compose up` from the root directory.
 After the container is up, the database will be listening on localhost:5000 with

   - server: localhost
   - database name: dev